Boundedness of elliptic Calabi-Yau threefolds: Elliptic threefolds

 \begin{proposition} There exist quasi-projective varieties $\mathcal X, \mathcal S, T$ and a commutative diagram

-of projective morphisms satisfying the following properties: \begin{enumerate} \item $\pi$ is a flat family of threefolds and $g$ is a flat family of surfaces; \item for every $t \in T$, $\mathcal X_t$ is a Calabi--Yau threefold; and \item for every terminal elliptic Calabi--Yau threefold with rational base $h \colon X \rar S$, there exists $t \in T$ together with an isomorphism in codimension one $\phi \colon X \dashrightarrow \mathcal X_t$ such that $\mathcal S_t$ and $S$ are isomorphic and $\phi$ is a birational morphism over $S$. \end{enumerate} \end{proposition}
+of projective morphisms satisfying the following properties: \begin{enumerate} \item $\pi$ is a flat family of threefolds and $g$ is a flat family of surfaces; \item for every $t \in T$, $\mathcal X_t$ is a Calabi--Yau threefold.
+In particular, $\mathcal{X}_t$ has terminal $\mathbb Q$-factorial singularities; and \item for every terminal elliptic Calabi--Yau threefold with rational base $h \colon X \rar S$, there exists $t \in T$ together with an isomorphism in codimension 1 $\phi \colon X \dashrightarrow \mathcal X_t$ such that $\mathcal S_t$ and $S$ are isomorphic and $\phi$ is a birational morphism over $S$. \end{enumerate} \end{proposition}

 The main feature of the statement of Proposition~\ref{prop_bdd_flops} is given by property (3), i.e., by the fact that the family will contain every base of an elliptic fibration.
 This will be a useful feature when trying to prove the boundedness of elliptic fibrations.